Dynamic Request Routing

 The fly-replay-src request header

-When replaying an HTTP request, our proxy appends the fly-replay-src header with information about the instance that sent the fly-replay.
+When replaying an HTTP request, Fly Proxy appends the fly-replay-src header with information about the Machine that sent the fly-replay.

 Field Description

-instance The ID of the instance emitting fly-replay.
+instance The ID of the Machine emitting fly-replay.

 region The region fly-replay was sent from.